artichaudhary0/Pagination-React/README.md

-# Advanced React Redux Blog
+# Advanced React Redux Blog Website

 A modern, feature-rich blog application built with React, Redux Toolkit, and JSONPlaceholder API.
 This project demonstrates best practices in React development, state management with Redux, and responsive design.